by Tammy Taylor

 Punch dough down and knead by hand on a floured surface for about two minutes.
 Divide in half and roll each half into a rectangle with a rolling pin.
 Then by hand roll each rectangle into a log, pinching the ends to seal, and place each log into a greased 9x5x2 loaf pan, turning to coat the top.

-When bread is done, remove from the pans immediately and place on wire rack.
-Cover loosely with tea towel and allow to cool completely. (or do as we do & cut a chunk while it’s still hot, slather with butter & ENJOY!
+When bread is done, I like to cool the bread for the first 5 minutes while it's still in the pan, covered with kitchen towel before removing the bread from the pans & placing on wire racks & recovering with the kitchen towel to cool completely.
+Once bread is completely cooled you can slice it and store it for use. (or do as we do & cut a chunk while it's still hot, slather with butter & ENJOY!
 LOL)

 C’mon by & sit a spell!!
 Come hang out at our ~TMH~ Facebook Page – it’s like sitting in a front porch rocker with a glass of cold iced tea – lots of good folks sharing!
 You can also follow along on Pinterest, Twitter or GooglePlus.
 If you’d like to receive an email each time a new blog post goes live it’s EASY to subscribe to our blog!